hannesweisbach/Extruder2Probe/README.md

 ## Details?

-The `ÈDA` subdirectory contains schematic and board layout in KiCAD format, as well as a [PDF version of the schematic](https://github.com/hannesweisbach/Extruder2Probe/raw/main/EDA/Probe%20Connector.pdf).
+The `EDA` subdirectory contains schematic and board layout in KiCAD format, as well as a [PDF version of the schematic](https://github.com/hannesweisbach/Extruder2Probe/raw/main/EDA/Probe%20Connector.pdf).

 Q1 can either be a BJT or MOSFET.
 R5 is required if Q1 is a BJT, but optional if Q1 is a FET.
 D2 in conjunction with R5 keeps the gate voltage of Q1 within 0-5V and also acts as a (rudimentary) ESD protection.